US suggests military aid to Israel is at risk in letter demanding more aid for Gaza

 The deadline falls after the US presidential election on November 5.

-Despite the stern warning, however, the US has continued to provide military assistance to Israel, including an advanced air defense system and US troops which began to arrive in the country on Monday.
+Despite the stern warning, however, the US has continued to provide military assistance to Israel.
+In May, President Joe Biden threatened to cut off bombs and artillery to Israel if it launched a major invasion of Rafah.
+Israel did, however, launch an invasion into Rafah and the Biden administration still announced a $1 Billion weapon package to Israel shortly after.
+Earlier this week, the US sent an advanced air defense system and US troops to Israel amid heightend tensions in the region.

 Future US aid could be at risk, however.
 The letter, dated October 13, notes that the US State and Defense departments, under US law, “must continually assess” Israel’s adherence to its assurances made earlier this year that it would not restrict aid flows into the enclave.